Preliminary program

 14th World Congress and Exhibition

-Deadline for papers:
+Deadline for Early Bird:

 Prof. Alan Dilani Ph.D Academy for Design & Health, Sweden

-Design & Health and World Health Design journal, author of many books, articles and research papers on salutogenic design.
-Dr Dilani has been engaged worldwide in several universities in the field of design and health developing “Salutogenic design program”, both in medical and design institutions.
+Dr Alan Dilani is the founder of the International Academy for Design & Health and World Health Design journal.
+He is the author of numerous books, articles and research papers on salutogenic design.
+Dr Dilani has collaborated with universities worldwide, applying and advancing teh theory of Salutogenic design in both research and practice.
 Awarded by American Institute of Architects for his high quality research in the built environment.

 Arch.
 Tiah Nan Chyuan Vice President SIA